 You’ve made it this far in the blog so I have high hopes for your kids! :-)

-As the famous Stanford Marshmallow Experiment showed, those children that are patient (i.e. can delay gratification) grow up to be more successful in terms of relationships, work and, financially.
+As the famous Stanford Marshmallow Experiment showed, those children who are patient (i.e. can delay gratification) grow up to be more successful in terms of relationships, work, and finances.

 Tips to train your kids to be patient: